jj230/jj230/holiday-hack-challenge-2023/elf-hunt.md

 I also tried to solve this in two other ways:&#x20;

-1. I tried to solve it was with BurpSuite to modify the response.
-This way I believe would have worked if I was paying for BurpSuite, but I was unable to verify.&#x20;
+1. I tried to solve it was with Burp Suite to modify the response.
+This way I believe would have worked if I was paying for Burp Suite, but I was unable to verify.&#x20;
 2. I tried to solve this was by editing the response within the Developer Tools.
 I haven't yet figured out how to make this work, but may head back to it at some point.

 ## SOLUTION & PROCESS